 Friedrich Alexander University (FAU) in collaboration with Bay Cetology is developing algorithms for automating image recognition and digital classification of individual killer whales.
 We are excited to see how this technology can streamline our workflow and with support from Ocean Wise and DFO, aim to utilize it for an open access database.

 How will cetacean populations adapt to a quickly changing environment?
-Collaborating with researchers at Leiden University College, we explore this issue on a global level.
+We explored this issue on a global level with colleagues at Leiden University College in a recent publication.
 It is also a topic we will continue to address on a local level where cetacean populations are forced to adapt as their environments change.

 Through widespread collection and sharing of photo-ID data our team builds and maintains population datasets and databases.
 We currently manage WCT Bigg’s killer whale photo-ID data in collaboration with Fisheries and Oceans Canada as well as Chilean Type A, Type D and South Georgian Type B killer whale photo-ID data in collaboration with Deakin University and other partners.